Fit, Fabulous and Pregnant: The Why and How of Exercising While Expecting

 If you have not been active until now, congratulate yourself on taking a positive step and tread lightly, start slowly, rest often and listen to your body.
 If it hurts or doesn't feel right, stop.
 You want to keep yourself healthy not be a superwoman.

-If you were active prior to pregnancy there's no need to stop now.
+If you were active before pregnancy, there's no need to stop now.
 You may just need to scale it back a bit and use common sense.
 If you were a 5-mile a day runner before pregnancy, you can continue all the way until delivery as long as you make sure you're well hydrated, avoid over-heating and wear good shoes.
 However, if you're into team sports, you may have to hang up your football shirt for now.
 Other activities that pose a high risk of falling or abdominal trauma and should be avoided include basketball, in-line skating, skiing, horseback riding, gymnastics, and vigorous racquet sports.
 Oh, and scuba diving is not safe at any time during pregnancy.